MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-We utilized two major branches in this project, main, which we used as the developer branch, and the safe branch, which we updated rarely, but only with working versions of the repository.
+We utilized two major branches in this project, main, which we used as the developer branch, and the safe branch, which we updated with working versions of the repository.
 This ensured that we kept the number of branches to a minimum, while still having flexibility and allowing for better error-handling.

-Now, we did not for this protect have branch protection rules.
-In retrospect, it would probably be most advantageous to establish rules inside the GitHub repository, making sure that push and merge requests wouldn't simply override the wrong files.
-However, we believed it would add additional complexity to project and since we were only 4 group members, we decided upon refraining from using them.
-All group members made the pledge to ensure to pull new updates before pushing, always ensuring up-to-date repository and no merge conflicts.
+For this project, we did not implement branch protection rules.
+In retrospect, it would be most advantageous to establish rules inside the GitHub repository, making sure that push and merge requests do not override the wrong files.
+However, we believed it would add additional complexity to project and since we were only 4 group members, we decided not using them.
+All group members made the pledge to ensure to pull new updates before pushing, ensuring an up-to-date local repository and no merge conflicts.

-That being said, it is definitely the practice to construct branch protection rules in one's repository, especially when being many developers work on it.
-For the future, it would be the best option to include branch protection rules for our future repositories.
+That being said, it is definitely best practice to construct branch protection rules in one's repository, especially when many developers work on it.
+For future projects, it would be best to include branch protection rules early on.

 ### Question 10